 Learning Goals Summary

-Regarding logistics, accommodation is at a hotel in Nusa Dua or nearby, and meals included are Breakfast and Lunch.
+Regarding logistics, we provide accommodation at a hotel in Nusa Dua or nearby and include Breakfast and Lunch as your meals.

 To start the morning, take a Balinese cooking class.
 Note that the class uses fresh food straight from an organic garden.